iemafzalhassan/Study/Python_Devops/Day 0/Syllabus.md

 <br>

-# Day 18 : Automation with CRON Jobs. &darr;
+# Day 18 : Automation with [CRON Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#:~:text=A%20CronJob%20starts%20one%2Dtime%20Jobs%20on%20a%20repeating%20schedule.&text=A%20CronJob%20creates%20Jobs%20on,file%20on%20a%20Unix%20system.). &darr;
- * Scheduling automated tasks using CRON.
+ * Scheduling automated tasks using [CRON](https://cronitor.io/guides/python-cron-jobs).
  * Creating python script for schedules automation.
  * Handling periodic tasks and reports.
  * Practce exercises & examples. &darr;
-  - Exampes : &rarr; Using CROn and python to schedule regular backups of data.
+  - Exampes : &rarr; Using CRON and python to schedule regular backups of data.